openenclave/openenclave/docs/GettingStartedDocs/Edger8rGettingStarted.md

 # Getting started with the Open Enclave edger8r

-Calling into and out of enclaves is done through special methods that switch into and out of the enclave protection, along with the marshaling of parameters that are passed into these functions.
+Calling into and out of enclaves is done through special methods that switch into and out of the enclave, along with the marshaling of parameters that are passed into these functions.
 A lot of the code necessary to handle these calls and parameter marshaling are common to all function calls.
+Marshaling parameters from the host to the enclave for security purposed, and in doing so also helps to mitigate certain processor vulnerabilities (like spectre).
 The Open Enclave edger8r helps to define these special functions through the use of `edl` files and then generates boilerplate code for you.

 This document explains the following concepts: